ishakkutlu/Advanced-Predictive-Analytics-Guide/README.md

 # Advanced Predictive Analytics Guide

-Created a 262-page comprehensive guide on advanced predictive analytics, covering key data science techniques and their applications in forecasting and modeling.
-Topics include statistical modeling, advanced mathematical methods, regression analysis, and sophisticated predictive techniques.
+Applied statistical modeling, regression analysis, and time series techniques to financial data and developed a 262-page comprehensive guide covering key concepts such as hypothesis testing, predictive analytics, and forecasting.
+The guide includes advanced topics in statistical modeling, regression analysis, and sophisticated predictive techniques, laying the foundation for machine learning applications.

 ## Key Highlights: